HENRYMARTIN5/acervus/README.md

 acervus-install
 ```

-It will walk you through selecting a drivfe to install on, choosing a timezone and a hostname, and setting up a root password and a user account.
+It will walk you through selecting a drive to install on, choosing a timezone and a hostname, and setting up a root password and a user account.
 Grub is, by default, installed with its normal text-based configuration.
 If you want to, you can install custom themes after the system is properly installed.
 Sadly, due to the limitations of the automatic installation tool at the moment, you can only format an entire drive, not dualboot.

 ## What packages are installed?